ntkhang03/Goat-Bot-V2/README.md

 		<p>- If you don't publish the project in google console only the approved accounts added to the project can use it <a href="https://youtu.be/nTIT8OQeRnY?t=438">Tuatorial</a></p>
 </details>

+## ❌ **DO NOT USE THE ORIGINAL UNDERGRADUATE VERSION**
+- The use of unknown source code can lead to the device being infected with viruses, malware, hacked social accounts, banks, ...
+- Goat-Bot-V2 is only published at https://github.com/ntkhang03/Goat-Bot-V2, all other sources, all forks from other github, replit,... are fake, violate policy
+- If you use from other sources (whether accidentally or intentionally) it means that you are in violation and will be banned without notice
 ## 📸 **Screenshots**
 - ### Bot
 <details>